daxesh10/job-scraper/Readme.txt

 - ITS OPEN SOURCE
 - To view scrap data and jobs visit : http://scrap-jobs-posting.herokuapp.com/jobs

+- FOR MORE INFO ON HOW TO USE IT (npm start and open localhost:8081)

           for Developer info visit: http://scraper-crypto-coin.herokuapp.com/ and write review or comment on how to improve it.
          <<<<<<<===========------------------------     THANKS !!  ----------------===========================>>>>>>>>>>>>>>>>>>